-Obviously, the interest rate you currently hold is and your credit rating are probably the two most important bits of information concerning a possible refinance.
-If you are able to get a lower interest rate with your current credit history than the interest rate currently on your mortgage, there is a potential (not a guarantee) for savings via refinancing.
+Obviously, the interest rate you currently hold, and your credit rating are the two most important bits of information concerning a refinance.
+If you can get a lower interest rate with your current credit history than the interest rate currently on your mortgage, there is a potential (not a guarantee) for savings via refinancing.

 Spread Your Options